ngx-lottie/ngx-lottie/README.md

 npm i lottie-web ngx-lottie
 # Or if you use yarn
 yarn add lottie-web ngx-lottie
+# Or if you use pnpm
+pnpm i lottie-web ngx-lottie
 ```

 > Please note: ngx-lottie uses [Scarf](https://scarf.sh/) to collect anonymized installation analytics.
 These analytics help support the maintainers of this library.
 However, if you'd like to opt out, you can do so by setting `scarfSettings.enabled = false` in your project's package.json.
 Alternatively, you can set the environment variable `SCARF_ANALYTICS=false` before you install.